 This rule is some what counter-intuitive.
 Most aspirants to the top jobs, usually jump at the opportunity to travel with the superiors.
 They think that travelling with bosses gives them that extra time to shine.
 Don’t do it.
 Good senior executives judge on results, not on clever conversations.

 Good top managers are also busy and unless you are working ion their projects, in less than ten minutes they get back to what they are working on.
 You must spend your travel time working .
 Airplane time is work time, so you may want to fly by yourself and gain those extra few hours.
 If you travel with a top executive and end up working on the flight, they would think you are doing it to impress them.
 Worse still, they want to read a book, relax, take a nap or may be watch a movie and they will be unsettled by your industriousness.
 Even if you have to fly the same plane, sit in a different section.
 Hotel time is also work time.
 If you travel with superiors they may be obligated to ask you for dinner.
 If they don’t you will feel hurt.
 Either ways your valuable time is wasted.

-A job description, as defined by Wikipedia, is a document that describes the general tasks, or functions, and responsibilities of a position.
-It specifies the qualifications, experience or skills needed by the person in the job.
+A job description, as defined by Wikipedia, is a document that describes the general tasks, functions, and responsibilities of a position.
+It specifies the qualifications, experience, or skills needed by the person in the job.

 Almost all HR and hiring managers swear by Job Descriptions.
-But have we ever realized that Job Descriptions can also be limiting in our searches, resulting in potential false negatives?
+But have we ever realized that Job Descriptions could also limit our searches, resulting in potential false negatives?

 Hi, it’s an important day for us.
 Finally after many years on the web as aspire2be, we have moved to a domain peoplefriday.xyz

 Almost all of us have aspirations.
 Aspirations make us, us.
 And we are all people.
 People First.